Maff1t/Maff1t.github.io/_posts/2019-04-01-VolgaCTF-TrustVM.md

 -
 ![Instruction 0xA](https://Maff1t.github.io/images/instruction%20a.png)

 This is a basic instruction, used many times by "encrypt" program.
-It is used to store 0x40 bytes from the encrypt program, to the virtual memory of the interpreter, at offset "x", where "x" is a parameter passed in rsi and multiple of 0x40 (you can notice a shl rsi, 6 instruction)
+It is used to store the next 0x40 bytes of the interpreted program, into the virtual memory of the interpreter, at offset "x", where "x" is a parameter passed in rsi.
-All is multiple of 0x40 because it's a 512 bit program!
+All is multiple of 0x40 because it's a 512 bit program, infact the parameter in rsi is multiplied by 2^6 (shl rsi, 6)!

 After three 0 initialization of memory, the program do a **"0x00dA"** instruction, that store a lot of bytes into memory.
 Those bytes rapresent the **initial xor key** used to cypher the cleartext passed as argument.